mikkelsenQ/Python-SeleniumWebdriver-robokureru/README.md

 # robokureru
-Python program for automating enterin GAs in the steamgifts website.
+Python program for automating entering GAs in the steamgifts website.

 # Requirements